Airwar over Denmark

 T/o 22:18 East Kirby.
 OP: Gardening Forget-Me-Not (Kiel Bay)

-The Lancaster was flying at 4700 metres over the Jylland peninsula when it was attacked by a German night fighter from 10./NJG 3 piloted by Unteroffizier Heinz Koppe.
+The Lancaster had crossed over the Small Belt heading southeast and was flying at 4700 meters when it was attacked by a German night fighter from 10./NJG 3 piloted by Unteroffizier Heinz Koppe.
+The load of mines were dropped and fell in a forest near Middelfart while the Lancaster tried to get away.

-The Lancaster exploded in the air and crashed at 02:00 hours just south of the railroad line west of the small village of Vesterlund.
+The Lancaster started burning and came down in great circles before it broke up in mid air and crashed at 02:00 hours local Danish time just south of the railroad line west of the small village of Vesterlund.

-A large part of the fuselage fell to the ground some five kilometres away a little to the east of the village of Dørken.
+The tail fell to the ground some five kilometers away, a little to the east of the village of Dørken.

 In the wreckage near Vesterlund were found four bodies and in the wreckage east of Dørken were found two bodies.
 A third body with an unopened parachute was found in a nearby field.

-They were: Pilot P/O Ronald W. Baily, Flt.
+They were: Pilot P/O Ronald Walter Bailey, Flt.
 Engr.
-P/O Jack M. Whiting, Navigator F/S Charles H. Richardson, Navigator F/S James M. Henderson, W/Op F/O Albert E. Truesdale, Air Gnr.
+P/O Jack Maxwell Whiting, Navigator F/S Charles Henry Richardson, Air Bomber F/S James Mitchell Henderson, W/Op F/O Albert Edward Truesdale (Bertie), Air Gnr.
 Sgt James Lindsay and Air Gnr.
-Sgt Martin E. Murton.
+Sgt Martin Ernest Murton.

 (David Whiting)